- Dark Magical Girl: All members, especially Galaxia.

 - What Is This Thing You Call "Love"?: In the manga, Galaxia desires to have the strongest star in the universe as her planet.
 All of her actions before and during the story were done in an attempt to become the strongest Senshi in existence and to have a planet worthy of her.
 However, during the final battle, she is exposed to Sailor Moon's supreme hope, purity, and love.
 This makes her realize that she was never seeking power; what she really wanted all along was love and acceptance, but given her upbringing on her home planet she had no idea what those things were.
 As she reaches out to Sailor Moon, recognizing her as the "star" she'd been searching for her entire life, her bracelets shatter and she dies.

-- World's Best Warrior: In Sailor Stars, Galaxia was, as befits her name, the strongest and powerful Sailor Guardian in the entire Galaxy before her FaceHeel Turn and kept the title to the end, as far as sheer power is concerned.
+- World's Strongest Man: In Sailor Stars, Galaxia was, as befits her name, the strongest and powerful Sailor Guardian in the entire Galaxy before her FaceHeel Turn and kept the title to the end, as far as sheer power is concerned.

 - You Have Failed Me: Galaxia won't hesitate to kill anyone should they fail her.